 To more fully understand plant responses to environment, functional traits serve as useful predictors of traits that are more difficult to measure but provide better projections of success.
 For example, certain seed size and shape strongly correlate with persistence of the seed in soil (Thompson et. al 1993).
 These studies have seen subtle differences in strategy differentiation contributing to species coexistence.
 Additionally, a large amount of intraspecific variation in functional traits may reduce the limiting effect of phylogenetic relatedness in nearby species (i.e. limiting similarity) (Burns & Strauss 2012).
 Functional traits have also been shown to be accurate predictors of species’ geographic ranges (Stahl & Wirth 2014), lending credence to the theory of niche differentiation and resource partitioning as a primary factor in determining a species’ geographic range.

 Different functional traits correspond to varying plant life strategies.
-Taking note of specific leaf area (SLA) serves as a proxy for life history, while leaf shape exhibits strong latitudinal and climate gradients for some species.
+Taking note of specific leaf area (SLA) serves as a proxy for life history, while leaf shape exhibits strong latitudinal and climate gradients for some species (ADD citations).
 The nutrients of tissues in plants also serve to provide information on resource investment.
 The ratio of carbon to nitrogen in a leaf gives information on the life history strategy of the leaf, as well as relative investment in the structures of the plant that harvest light.
 The height of a plant is an indicator of its local performance, while stem specific density provides insight into drought resistance and/or growth rate.
 By using related functional traits to describe a plant’s resource partitioning across its geographic range, I can more accurately predict how a species could respond to shifts in climate.
 Incorporating trait-based models in our understanding of the roles that species interactions play in community assembly is crucial (Pigot & Tobias 2013).

 Range shifts and response to climate change

 Observing a species at its range edge can serve to test the conditions by which some populations adapt successfully (or not) to novel conditions.
 Due to global climate change, many species’ optimum environments are shifting north or up.
 However, species ranges are very mobile, often contracting or expanding over time (Brown, Stevens & Kaufman 1996; Davis & Shaw 2001).
 As the temperature increased late in the last glacial interval, woody species populations established themselves at increasingly higher latitudes in “migrations” (David & Shaw 2001).
-Based on the niche conservatism hypothesis, when environmental conditions stretch beyond a species’ physiological tolerances, that species will either shift their distribution or face extinction (Peterson, Soberón, & Sánchez-Cordero 1999).
+Based on the niche conservatism hypothesis, when environmental conditions stretch beyond a species’ physiological tolerances, that species will either shift its distribution or face extinction (Peterson, Soberón, & Sánchez-Cordero 1999).
 More specifically, in response to a changing environment, a population may respond one of a few ways: 1) local population changes in microhabitat or altitudinal distribution; 2) large-scale shifts in geographic distribution, consisting of range expansions and range contraction in the former range; 3) adaptive evolution of the niche in response to the new conditions; and 4) extinction (Ackerly 2003; Thomas, Franco & Hill 2006).
 Historically, there is evidence that plant species underwent local adaptation (genetic) in response to changing climates, in addition to shifts in distribution (Davis & Shaw 2001).
 Yet populations are unlikely to undergo local adaptation at the pace necessary to match invasion of competitors from adjacent positions (Ackerly 2003).
 Additionally, competition has been shown to hinder the advancement of colonists into new environments during shifts due to changing environments (Suttle, Thomsen & Power 2001; Urban et. al 2012).
 This limits a species’ options in terms of biotic factors.
 Simultaneously, the speed of climate change affects how prevalent adaptive responses are (Ackerly 2003).
 Species are left with only one option: to migrate.